Skip to main content

 Some systems may be comfortable acting on challenge-window finality.
 Others may require stronger forms of durable closure.
 Some may need results that remain contestable only through extraordinary institutional channels.
 Others may need flexible reopening when new evidence appears.

-This suggests a major unresolved design question: what kinds of finality are appropriate for different classes of presence claim, and how should those thresholds be communicated to relying parties?
+This raises a major unresolved design question: what kinds of finality are appropriate for different classes of presence claim, and how should those thresholds be communicated to relying parties?

 The Off-Protocol Value Question